 What is an Interrupted Aortic Arch?

 The aorta is the main blood vessel that carries oxygen-rich blood away from the heart to the organs of the body.
 After it leaves the heart, it first goes into the chest to give off blood vessels to the arms and head.
 Then, it turns downward.
-This path forms a semicircular arch.
-This leads toward the lower half of the body
+This path forms the typical candy cane structure of the normal arch.
+This leads toward the lower half of the body.

 There are three types of interrupted aortic arch.
 They are grouped according to the area of the missing piece

 • Type A: The interruption occurs just past the left subclavian artery.
-About 30 percent to 40 percent of the infants with interrupted aortic arch have type A.
+About 30% to 40% of infants with interrupted aortic arch have type A.

-• Type B (diagram): The interruption occurs between the left carotid artery and the left subclavian artery.
+• Type B: The interruption occurs between the left carotid artery and the left subclavian artery.
 Type B is the most common form of interrupted aortic arch.
-It accounts for about 53 percent of reported cases.
+It accounts for about 53% of reported cases.

 • Type C: The interruption occurs between the innominate artery (an artery that comes from the aortic arch, towards the right side of the body) and the left carotid artery.
 Type C is the least common form of interrupted aortic arch.
-This type counts for about four percent of reported cases.
+This occurs in about 4% of cases.

 Associated Problems

 In patients with interrupted aortic arch, oxygen-rich blood from the left side of the heart is not able to reach all areas of the body.
-This is the case because of the defect in the aortic arch.
-An infant with interrupted aortic arch must depend on an another way to get blood flow to the lower body.
+An infant with interrupted aortic arch must depend on another way to get blood flow to the lower body.

 Normally, a fetus has an extra arterial connection called a ductus arteriosus.
 The ductus arteriosus is critical to survival in the womb.
 Shortly after birth, the ductus arteriosus usually closes.
 If the ductus arteriosus stays open, it is called a patent ductus arteriosus (PDA).